PFAS and the Camas Water System

 Have the two maintenance deficient wells been repaired and if not, how much longer do you expect repairs to take?
 Has any testing been for any PFAS compounds been done on Well 13 since the repairs began and if so, what are the results?

-Basstalker asked over 1 year ago
+Basstalker asked almost 2 years ago

 Thank you for using Engage Camas and thank you for your questions.
 Both wells that were out of operation for maintenance purposes are now operating.
 Three samples of Well 13 have been taken since it was activated in mid-May, all three were below the State Action Level of 15 ppt.